 Best benefits for expats: 0% foreign currency conversion fee, free withdrawal from foreign ATM (there is a limit of 4 withdrawals per month – perfect for expats going home often).

-And I can’t not mention one of the biggest banks in Spain – Santander.
+And I can’t forget to mention one of the biggest banks in Spain – Santander.
 It is a bit more difficult to open an account with Santander as a non-resident, however, you can easily obtain a temporary NIE to make the situation easier.

 Best benefits for expats: Free bank transfers and extremely low fees when withdrawing from other ATMs.